Search this site

 Jagbandhu was puzzled.
 He could not understand what the matter was, and he merely stood with a stupid look on his face.

 Dashu was always the butt of our jokes.
-We laughed at him at his face, and ridiculed his appearance and intelligence.
+We laughed at him in his face and ridiculed his appearance and intelligence.
 But that never made him angry.
 In fact, he told us more stories about himself which caused us to roll on the floor with laughter.
 One day he told us, "Whenever my neighbours prepare aamsotto (an Indian delicacy prepared from mango pulp after drying in the sun), I am always invited.
 Can you guess the reason?"

 "Is it because you love to gorge on aamsotto?" we asked.